jason-morgan/dynnet/README.md

     install.packages(c("Rcpp", "RcppArmadillo", "igraph", "coda"))
     ```

-    On Mac, and issue has been found with the `Rcpp` dependency.
+    On Mac, an issue has been found with the `Rcpp` dependency.
 A description of
     the problem and a work-around are available here:

     [https://github.com/jason-morgan/dynnet/issues/4](Issue 4: Install issue on Mac)